theblxrealty/theblxrealty/README.md

-# 11Square Real Estate Platform
+# The BLX Realty Platform

-A premium real estate platform built with Next.js, featuring property listings, blog management, and admin functionality for 11Square Realty in Bangalore.
+A premium real estate platform built with Next.js, featuring property listings, blog management, and admin functionality for The BLX Realty in Bangalore.

 ## 🏠 Features